RAF Thorney Island

-Royal Air Force Thorney Island or more simply RAF Thorney Island is a former Royal Air Force station located on Thorney Island, West Sussex, England, 6.6 mi west of Chichester and 7.1 mi east of Portsmouth, Hampshire.
+Royal Air Force Thorney Island, or more simply RAF Thorney Island, is a former Royal Air Force station located on Thorney Island, West Sussex, England, 6.6 mi west of Chichester and 7.1 mi east of Portsmouth, Hampshire.

 Station history

-The airfield was built in 1938 for fighter aircraft and was involved in the Battle of Britain when it was attacked by the Luftwaffe on the same day as other stations such as RAF Ford and RAF Poling radar station.
+The airfield was built in 1938 for fighter aircraft.
+The airfield was involved in the Battle of Britain when it was attacked by the Luftwaffe on Sunday 18 August 1940 (The Hardest Day), the same date as other stations such as RAF Ford and RAF Poling Radio Direction Finding (RDF) Chain Home station.

 RAF Thorney Island was transferred to RAF Coastal Command for the protection of shipping and other various roles, and had its concrete runways laid in 1942.
-The station closed as an RAF airfield on 31 March 1976; however, the Royal Artillery re-opened the site in 1982.
+The station closed as an RAF airfield on 31 March 1976; however, the Royal Artillery reopened the site in 1982.